Catholic resistance to Nazi Germany: Slovakia

 Slovakia was a new rump state formed by Hitler when Germany annexed the western half of Czechoslovakia.
 Hitler was able to exploit Czechoslovakia's ethnic diversity—in particular the presence of the German-speaking Sudetenlanders, and the independent minded Slovaks.
 The Fascist Slovak Republic became a nominally independent Nazi puppet with Joseph Tiso, a Catholic priest, as president.
 The Vatican began to worry that this Tiso's government was taking legislative stands contrary to Catholic principles.
 Between April and October 1942, some 60,000 Jews were deported to their deaths in Auschwitz and Majdanek, and the Catholic-dominated government of Slovakia did little to stop the deportations.

-Pius XII protested to the Bratislava government the deportations of Slovakian Jews from 1942.
+Pius XII protested to the Bratislava government the deportations of Slovak Jews from 1942.
 Giuseppe Burzio, the Apostolic Delegate to Bratislava, protested the anti-Semitic and totalitarianism of the Tiso regime.
 Burzio advised Rome of the deteriorating situation for Jews in the Nazi puppet state, sparking Vatican protests on behalf of Jews.
-Burzio also lobbied the Slovakian government directly.
+Burzio also lobbied the Slovak government directly.
 In 1942 Burzio and others reported to Tiso that the Germans were murdering Slovakia's deported Jews.
 Tiso hesitated and then refused to deport Slovakia's 24,000 remaining Jews.
 When the transportation began again in 1943 Burzio challenged Prime Minister Tuka over the extermination of Slovak Jews.
-The Vatican condemned the renewal of the deportations on 5 May and the Slovakian episcopate issued a pastoral letter condemning totalitarianism and anti-Semitism on 8 May 1943.
+The Vatican condemned the renewal of the deportations on 5 May and the Slovak episcopate issued a pastoral letter condemning totalitarianism and anti-Semitism on 8 May 1943.
 Pius protested that "The Holy See would fail in its Divine Mandate if it did not deplore these measures, which gravely damage man in his natural right, mainly for the reason that these people belong to a certain race."

 In August 1944, the Slovak National Uprising rose against the People's Party regime.
 German troops were sent to quell the rebellion and with them came security police charged with rounding up Slovakia's remaining Jews.
 Burzio begged Tiso directly to at least spare Catholic Jews from transportation and delivered an admonition from the Pope: "the injustice wrought by his government is harmful to the prestige of his country and enemies will exploit it to discredit clergy and the Church the world over."

-Angelo Roncalli, the future Pope John XXIII, saved thousands of Slovakian Jews by signing visas for immigration to Palestine, crediting this work to the orders of Pope Pius XII.
+Angelo Roncalli, the future Pope John XXIII, saved thousands of Slovak Jews by signing visas for immigration to Palestine, crediting this work to the orders of Pope Pius XII.

 Bishop Pavel Gojdic protested the persecution of Slovak Jews.
 Gojdic was beatified by Pope John Paul II in 2001 and recognised as Righteous Among the Nations by Yad Vashem in 2007.